 If the feature sets do not fulfill your requirement, you may need to align your requirement with your budget to get a better configuration.

-Here are a couple of features that you may look for when you buy the Best Laptop In India.
+Here are a couple of features that you may look for when you buy a laptop.

 The processor is the heart of a laptop.
 Whatever instructions you are giving to a computer are executed by the processor.

 So the processor plays the most crucial role.
 The first thing that you should look for while buying a laptop is the processor.

 Primarily there are only two companies that make processors.
 One is Intel, and the other one is AMD.
 Both companies make excellent processors.
 You have to choose the one that fits your requirement.